Fixed and minimum assessments

 If you can’t pay the fixed rate

-You can ask us not to use the fixed rate if you can show:
+You can ask us not to use the fixed rate if you can show both of the following:

-- your current income from all sources is genuinely low, and
+- your current income from all sources is genuinely low

 If you can’t access myGov, use the Application for fixed annual rate not to be used form.